naboagye/personalPortfolio/src/data/blog/blog-post-1/index.md

 **Who am I**

-My name is Nana and I'm an aspiring DevOps Engineer and also a final year student at Loughborough Univeristy studying BSc Computer Science.
+My name is Nana and I'm an aspiring DevOps Engineer and also a final year student at Loughborough University studying BSc Computer Science.